A-Croshaw/cosbranok/README.md

  * The navigation bar remains in the same place across all screen sizes.

- * On the left and right at both ends of the navigation bar is the cosbranok Logo.
+ * On the left and right at both ends of the navigation bar is the Cosbranok Logo.

  * There is a hover-over feature that changes the text colour to red over 4 seconds.